 As early as 2004, the City Commission undertook a review of the lagging housing supply to meet the city's housing needs and established an affordable housing incentive program with density bonuses.
-Higher densities were allocated within Overlay districts, Infill districts east of Interstate-95, and within the Downtown where density bonuses were allowed for residential or mixed-use developments which provided or contributed to the provision workforce housing units.
+Higher densities were allocated within Overlay districts, Infill districts east of Interstate-95, and within the Downtown where density bonuses were for residential allowed mixed-use or developments which provided or contributed to the provision workforce housing units.
 Over time expansion of the overlay districts included properties west of Interstate-95 with the inclusion of the Four Corners, 1-95/CSR Railroad Corridor and the Congress Avenue Mixed Used area.